mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 # Generating through API

-Save time and automate the **generating frequency** of the Available Balance report as many times as you want, both manually and on a scheduled basis.
+Generate the Released money report manually as many times as you want or schedule it according to the desired frequency through our API.

 > WARNING
 >